"IT'S AYE Been"

 THE LAST REMAINING FISHERIES

-By the late 20th century due to farmed Salmon competition and legislation many of the net fisheries loacted on the Tweed were beginning to close and by 1987 only a few remained, Gardo being one, a fishery which has been in existence far longer that the iconic 17th Century bridge of which it currently nestles below.
+By the late 20th century due to farmed Salmon competition and legislation many of the net fisheries located on the Tweed were beginning to close and by 1987 only a few remained, Gardo being one, a fishery which has been in existence far longer that the iconic 17th Century bridge of which it currently nestles below.

 Gardo has now become the last of the commercial Fisheries left on the Tweed.
 It is therefore fitting that it lies in the heart of the town in which salmon fishing was a very important part of it’s 900 year history.